The Way of Being

 To imaginative thinkers these sources were already there; and imagination itself is a source of doubt.
 Doubt and imagination complement one another.

 Intellectual conservatism is projection to the whole universe of views derived from experience of a part, e.g. the local cosmos.
-This section exposes the fallacy of intellectual conservatism and its retardation of the human endeavor.
+In continuation of the earlier liberation from the dogma of the secular, this section further exposes the fallacy of intellectual conservatism and its retardation of the human endeavor.

 A natural tendency to intellectual conservatism is the difficulty of seeing beyond what we see.
 But this tacit tendency is recognized and seen, even among liberal thinkers, as effective truth.